KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 * Starting burgers - using a grill pan to seal each side (by sliding and flipping).
 Once sealed, you can transfer the burgers to the cooking grate - or move the pan away from direct heat - before replacing the lid
 * Just before serving - finishing food off by turning it to get good 'grill marks'

-If you put the lid back on over a grilling pan, leave the pan's handle sticking out so it doesn't get too hot.
+If you put the kettle lid back on over a grilling pan, leave the pan's handle sticking out so it doesn't get too hot.

 ## Serving